vibeRunner/scrapyard/README.md

 ### Alarm
 Simple alarm with TTS message activacting on specified time.
 It works on macOS, not so sure about Linux or Windows
 ### Brute1V4N
 More of a silly idea, it's supposed to generate all possible combinations with letters up to 20 character string.
+And yes, I could make one loop for going after every character in the password!
+It was just a long time ago.
 ### Timer.py
 Alarm, but activates after specified amount of seconds.